What To Know About RSV

 Though RSV typically spreads during cold and flu season, the number of cases that have been reported in the last few weeks is unseasonably high.
 Public experts believe this could be the result of people resuming their pre-pandemic activities this season and taking fewer COVID-19 precautions.
 After two years of masking, staying home, and practicing other COVID-19 mitigation measures, many kids have not had the exposure to new germs and viruses needed to build natural immunity.
 Now, as they and others enter the world and resume social activities, their immune systems are not prepared to fight viruses like RSV when they encounter them.

 RSV is transmitted through respiratory droplets either through close contact with someone who has the virus or by contamination with an infected surface.
 RSV can persist on surfaces for several hours and for about 30 minutes on hands.
 People with RSV are usually contagious for 3 to 8 days, but some infants and people with weakened immune systems can be contagious for as long as 4 weeks, even if they’ve stopped showing symptoms.

 People with RSV typically begin to experience symptoms 4 to 6 days after exposure.
 Common symptoms include:

 - Decrease in appetite

-Sometimes — particularly in infants and young children — RSV can progress into more severe conditions like bronchiolitis (inflammation of the small airways in the lungs) or pneumonia (infection of the lungs), which can lead to symptoms of respiratory distress.
-In fact RSV is the most common cause of bronchiolitis and pneumonia in children younger than 1 year of age.
+Sometimes — particularly in infants, young children, and older adults — RSV can progress into more severe conditions like bronchiolitis (inflammation of the small airways in the lungs) or pneumonia (infection of the lungs), which can lead to symptoms of respiratory distress.
+In fact, RSV is the most common cause of bronchiolitis and pneumonia in children younger than 1 year of age.

-If you notice more severe symptoms in your child , particularly persistent fever, decreased oral intake, or increased trouble breathing (such as pulling in the chest or neck, grunting, or wheezing), reach out to your child’s primary care provider.
+If you notice more severe symptoms, particularly persistent fever, decreased oral intake, or increased trouble breathing (such as pulling in the chest or neck, grunting, or wheezing), reach out to your primary care provider.